espressif/esp-idf/docs/en/security/flash-encryption.rst

 - :cpp:func:`esp_flash_read` to read raw (encrypted) data which will not be decrypted
 - :cpp:func:`esp_flash_read_encrypted` to read and decrypt data

 Data stored using the Non-Volatile Storage (NVS) API is always stored and read decrypted from the perspective of flash encryption.
 It is up to the library to provide encryption feature if required.
-Refer to :doc:`NVS Encryption <../api-reference/storage/nvs_encryption>` for more details.
+Refer to :doc:`../api-reference/storage/nvs_encryption` for more details.

 Writing to Encrypted Flash